Gaining Muscle Mass With IBS (and Other GI Disorders)

 2. Increase Meal Frequency Before Increasing Portion Size

-If you currently struggle to eat enough, loading more food on your plate probably won’t work very well, at least not for long.
+If you currently struggle to eat enough, loading more food onto your plate probably won’t work very well, at least not for long.

 Ditch the standard 3 meals per day mentality and go for 4 to 5 moderately-sized meals, supplementing with snacks as often as your schedule – and bowels – allow.